SAP-archive/cloud-sample-spaceflight-hana/README.md

 ### How to Consume a CDS Data Model from a Different Git Repository

-The details of how a CDS data model held in one Git repository can be referenced from another repository is documented [here](./docs/consumeRemoteDataModel.md).
+The details of how a CDS data model held in one Git repository can be referenced from another repository are documented [here](./docs/consumeRemoteDataModel.md).